Rouge (group): Merchandise and sponsorship deals

+Public image and impact

 During their career, Rouge became one of Brazil's record-breaking acts, with more than 6 million albums sold, being the best-selling girl group in Brazil and Latin America.
 One of the group's albums also appears in the list of the best selling albums in the history of the Brazilian music industry – the debut album of the group, certificated double platinum.
 Described as the "Brazilian Spice Girls", some vehicles credited the group for being part of Brazilian pop; Some critics called them "laboratory rats" and "pop cinderellas."

-Eduardo Coelho of ‘’Fatos Desconhecidos’’ website revered the reality show Popstars for revealing the group, writing that "even with the pros and cons of the format, something that is undeniable with regards to reality shows on national soil is that they at least created, shaped and produced a true phenomenon called: Rouge, in the year 2002".
+Eduardo Coelho of Fatos Desconhecidos website revered the reality show Popstars for revealing the group, writing that "even with the pros and cons of the format, something that is undeniable with regards to reality shows on national soil is that they at least created, shaped and produced a true phenomenon called: Rouge, in the year 2002".
 The writer also praised the group's most successful song "Ragatanga", claiming it impossible to forget and saying its choreography is epic.
 Cristiano Freitas, from the website A Escotilha, defined the contribution of the group to Brazilian pop as a "major phenomenon of the genre ever revealed in Brazil."
-Diário do Nordeste credited the group for giving “face to pure Brazilian pop music, bringing the “girl band” concept to Brazil, popularized especially by the Spice Girls.
+Diário do Nordeste credited the group for giving "face to pure Brazilian pop music, bringing the "girl band" concept to Brazil, popularized especially by the Spice Girls.
 Journalist Diego Bargas from the site Folha compared Rouge even further to the Spice Girls, stating that both have many similarities.
 Like Rouge, the British quintet experienced the meteoric success still young; at their career momentum, they both suffered the departure of a member.
-Both groups had little time in total activity, but they have kept many fans.”
+Both groups had little time in total activity, but they have kept many fans."

 Several artists cited Rouge as an influence in some aspect in their careers; among them are the Brazilian singers Anitta, Pabllo Vittar, Gloria Groove, the girl group Girls, and the actors Maisa Silva, Tiago Abravanel, and Fernanda Souza.